takanuva15/forbes-takehometest/README.md

 curl -i -X "DELETE" http://localhost:8080/dictionary -H "Content-Type: application/json" -d "{\"dictionary\": {\"remove\": [\"believes\"]}}"

 # get dictionary words
+# Note: At first, I was storing the dictionary by order of insertion, but it looks like the API Spec was intending me
+# to return words in sorted order so that's what I'm doing.
+If we wanted to return words in insertion-order, we could
+# easily modify `WordStorageDao` to use a LinkedHashMap with a sequence number to store words in insertion order
+# and return the closest match based on when it was inserted.
 curl -i http://localhost:8080/dictionary

 # get closest matches for story